LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

 Now what about the `String~Int` type?
 This is an **Anorm** type that is not really convenient to use outside of your database access code.
-You would want have a simple tuple `(String, Int)` instead.
+You would rather have a simple tuple `(String, Int)` instead.
 You can use the `map` function on a `RowParser` to transform its result to a more convenient type:

 ```scala
 str("name") ~ int("population") map { case n~p => (n,p) }